Scouterna/j26-scoutnet-cache/README.md

 This server acts as a middleman between applications and Scoutnet.
 It:
 - Reformats responses from Scoutnet to make them easier to work with.
-For example, it makes sections look like real groups.
+For example, it makes HUB sections appear as real groups.
 - Provides an OpenAPI document on `/openapi` for better type safety.
 - Provides human-readable API documentation on `/docs`.
 - Caches responses to easen the burden on Scoutnet.